 ISTM 320 - Business Systems Analysis and Design

 Strategic | Adaptability | Self-Assurance | Maximizer | Communication

 Professor Jasperson earned his Ph.D. in Business Administration with an emphasis in Information Management Science from Florida State University.
 He joined the Mays Business School faculty in 2005.
 He also holds a Bachelor of Science degree in Accounting and a Master of Accountancy degree from Brigham Young University.

 His primary teaching interests and experience are in systems development.
-He is interested in both structured and object-oriented systems development approaches.
-He has taught courses in the following areas: data analytics; capstone projects; programming languages; business statistics; fundamentals of information systems; systems analysis and design theory; object-oriented systems development; accounting information systems; IT infrastructures; management of information technology (MBA level); and database management.
+He has taught courses at the undergraduate and graduate level in the following areas: data analytics; capstone projects; programming languages; business statistics; fundamentals of information systems; systems analysis and design theory; object-oriented systems development; accounting information systems; IT infrastructures; management of information technology (MBA level); and database management.